gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Find and read the primers on Strategy, Tactics, and the Art of War
 - [x] Find and read the highlight spoilers for the events of the 1994 Quidditch World Cup
   - [x] Plan accordingly
-- [x] Find and read the primers on French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Latin, Greek, Spanish, Basque, Swiss, and German
+- [x] Find and read the primers on French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Latin, Greek, Indonesian, Mongolian, Nepali, Amharic, Korean, Japanese, Vietnamese, Greek, Spanish, Aquitanian, Modern Basque, Swiss, Swedish, Icelandic, Khmer, and German
 - [x] Stop the Twins from betting and losing their life savings
 - [x] Mess with Fudge
 - [x] Neutralize the rioting Death Eaters